On belief propagation guided decimation for random k-SAT: Introduction and results

-Belief Propagation (i.e., the message passing procedure to `approximate' the marginals of a probability distribution described by a factor graph) is a fairly generic technique~\cite{Pearl}.
-If the factor graph is acyclic, then Belief Propagation provably computes the correct marginals, which is generally not true in the presence of cycles.
-Nevertheless, BP is often applied as a heuristic to factor graphs with cycles anyway in the hope that it may yield useful approximations.
+In full generality, Belief Propagation is a generic technique for computing the marginals of a probability distribution described by an ``acyclic graphical model''~\cite{Pearl}.
+But special instantiations of Belief Propagation have been (re)discovered several times for several applications.
+Examples include statistical inference~\cite{Pearl}, coding theory~\cite{Gallager} and statistical mechanics~\cite{Bethe}, where the method is also referred to as ``Bethe-Peierls approximation''.
+For a coherent discussion see~\cite{MM} and the references therein.

-In spite of BP's practical success (and popularity), rigorous analyses are scarce.
-A few exist in the context of LDPC decoding~\cite{MU,RSU01}.
+In spite of BP's practical success (and popularity), rigorous analyses of the algorithm are scarce.
+A few exist in the context of LDPC decoding (e.g., \cite{MU,RSU01}).
 We also analyzed BP for graph $3$-coloring~\cite{BP3col} on a certain class of expander graphs.
-A further related result deals with another, conceptually far simpler message passing algorithm called Warning Propagation (`WP') on certain random 3-CNFs (``planted model'')~\cite{WP}.
+A further related result deals with the conceptually \emph{much} simpler Warning Propagation algorithm on certain random 3-CNFs (``planted model'')~\cite{WP}.
+In the random $k$-XORSAT problem (random linear equations mod $2$), Belief Propagation reduces to Warning Propagation due to the algebraic nature of the problem and can thus be analyzed easily~\cite{MM}.
+Furthermore, there has been some recent progress on analyzing certain variants of BP (such as the ``max-product algorithm'') for certain optimization problems that are polynomial-time solvable in the worst case (e.g.,~\cite{BSS,GSW}).

-The big conceptual difference between the present and the previous work is that the algorithm {\tt BPdec} studied here combines BP with \emph{decimation} (i.e., the algorithm assigns one variable at a time and reruns BP on the reduced formula).
-The present paper furnishes the first analysis of this kind of algorithm.
-By comparison, previous analyses deal with algorithms that use BP in a `one shot' fashion, i.e., the `marginals' obtained via BP are used directly to assign all variables \emph{at once}~\cite{BP3col,MU,RSU01}.
-Roughly speaking, this approach works when the problem instances are somewhat over-constrained so that there is (essentially) a unique solution.
-By contrast, random $k$-CNFs with densities $r<r_k$, i.e., below the $k$-SAT threshold have \emph{exponentially} many satisfying assignments whose typical pairwise distance is close to $n/2$ \whp~\cite{yuval}.
+A distinctive feature of \BPGD\ in comparison to earlier algorithmic applications of Belief Propagation is the decimation step (that the algorithm assigns one variable at a time and reruns Belief Propagation on the reduced formula).
+In terms of analyzing the algorithm, decimation poses a substantial challenge.
+The present paper furnishes the first analysis of this kind of algorithm on a non-trivial type of instances.
+By contrast, previous analyses deal with algorithms that use BP in a `one shot' fashion, i.e., the supposed marginals obtained via BP are used directly to assign all variables \emph{at once}~\cite{BP3col,MU,RSU01}.
+Roughly speaking, this approach seems to work best if the problem instances are somewhat over-constrained so that there is (essentially) a unique solution.
+By contrast, as we saw in \Sec~\ref{Sec_statMech} for $r<\rk$ the random formula $\PHI$ \whp\ has \emph{exponentially} many satisfying assignments, whose typical pairwise distance is close to $\frac n2$ \whp\ Furthermore, as we saw in \Sec~\ref{Sec_statMech} it is the decimation step that precipitates the demise of \BPGD.